-"We have strong reason to believe that this issue does not present a general security risk," Adobe said in an FAQ list about the issue.
+"We have strong reason to believe that this issue does not present a general risk," Adobe said in an FAQ list about the issue.
 "The evidence we have seen has been limited to a single isolated discovery of two malicious utilities signed using the certificate and indicates that the certificate was not used to sign widespread malware."

 Another APT Attack

-Paul Zimski, vice president of solution marketing at Lumension, said it looks like Adobe was hit with an advanced persistent threat attack and, in turn, was used to refine a second APT against another target.
+Paul Zimski, vice president of solution at Lumension, said it looks like Adobe was hit with an advanced persistent threat and, in turn, was used to refine a second APT against another target.
 He likened it to an "APT inception."

 "Another, unnamed company that uses Adobe software discovered the suspect files signed with valid Adobe certificates while investigating an incident," Zimski said.
 "They shared them with Adobe, who then investigated their build servers and found that they had been compromised and had malware installed on the servers."